 Increased Retirement Income

-According to Curtis, compared to the traditional 4% Rule of retirement found in traditional retirement vehicles, like the 401k and IRA, MPI can produce up to 15% income with time.
+According to Curtis, compared to the traditional 4% rule of retirement funds in traditional retirement vehicles like the 401k and IRA, MPI can produce up to 15% income with time.

 No Early Withdrawal Penalties

 Many people point out that the most significant advantage of MPI is that you don’t have to reach a certain age before withdrawing funds, and there are no withdrawal penalties.
 As a result, they suggest that MPI is for people who want to retire early.

 Even though it is all true, there is the other side of the coin.

 To access your cash, you have to make a loan.
 So, instead of retirement age restrictions, you get a loan involved.
 You have to make a loan because you can’t withdraw more cash than your basis.
 And taking a loan is another way to face taxes, but we want to run away from high fees and borrowed money, not jump to them.

 As we saw, MPIs have numerous advantages similar to some retirement accounts, but they are not classified as retirement savings accounts.
 Instead, MPI is an insurance policy that is initially designed to help people save for retirement and grow their money along the way.

 MPI has many retirement advantages, but is it better than traditional retirement accounts like 401(k)s and Roth IRAs?

 To answer this question, we need to see what the similarities and differences are between these two categories.